-Applications for all building and land disturbance permits may be submitted through the ePlan Review portal.
+Applications for all Building and Land Disturbing Activity (LDA) permits may be submitted through the ePlan Review portal.
 These include commercial new construction, additions and renovations, residential new construction, and land disturbance.

 Commercial building permits are reviewed under a commercial express review or a commercial route-through review, depending on the complexity of your project.
 Commercial Express Reviews can usually be done the same day.
 Commercial Route-Through Reviews usually takes between 2-3 weeks.

 While the criteria below are generally used to determine a project’s routing, County staff ultimately makes the determination.

 Commercial Paper Walk-Thru and Electronic Express Review Criteria

 - The project is an interior alteration in an existing commercial building

 - There are NO site changes, such as changes to parking, windows, doors, exterior vents, etc.

 - The project does NOT have a change of use per the Virginia Construction Code or the Zoning Ordinance